 One of our favorite places on the Blue Ridge Parkway is Graveyard Fields and it also happens to be one of our favorite waterfalls in NC too.
 Located about 30 minutes from our house, Graveyard Fields is right on the Blue Ridge Parkway at Milepost 418.
 Graveyard Fields is a unique looking area with lots of water, waterfalls and nice hiking trails.

-Wading and swimming in the area is allowed and the pool just below Second Falls is a popular swimming spot during the summer.
+Wading and swimming in the area is allowed in both falls and the pool just below Second Falls is a popular swimming spot during the summer.
 We’ve brought our kids there many times, and there are often many other families there as well.
 Just be careful, as many of the rocks in the area are slick.

 We recently visited Mingo Falls for the first time on our 2013 Fall Photo Excursion and were surprised at how beautiful the falls really is.
 Nesstled back in some dense woods in Cherokee, NC, the 120 foot high falls is serene and peaceful.